krravi177/ims-event-processor-LOS-418/README.md

-# ims-event-processor-LOS-418
+# ims-event-processor
-LOAN Organisation System
+Getting the Data from SQS queue